 In terms of day trips, the island’s proximity to the Peloponnesian peninsula, which is full of ancient sites, stunning beaches, and traditional villages, makes it the perfect place to go when you want a change of surroundings.

 During antiquity, Elafonisos was actually connected to the Peloponnese by a small strip of land, making it a peninsula rather than an island.

-With all of its tranquility, beauty, and natural splendor, it’s no wonder Elafonisos consistently tops the lists of top vacation spots!
+With all of its tranquility, beauty, and natural splendor, it’s no wonder Elafonisos consistently heads the list of top vacation spots!

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!